Summer’s preparing its warming hug, so put on your shades, grab your friends or family and plan ahead for the spring bank holiday weekend in London.

 - Snap away at the last remaining window displays in west London for Chelsea in Bloom – these creative displays prettify the streets of Chelsea around Chelsea Flower Show.

-- Cheer on your favourite players at the Men's FA Cup Final – if you can’t get a ticket, watch it in one of London’s sports bars or pubs.
+- Cheer on your favourite players at the Men's FA Cup Final or Women's FA Cup Final – if you can’t get a ticket, watch the matches in one of London’s sports bars or pubs.

 - Find more spring bank holiday events nearer the time, with our weekly guide to weekend events and activities.